 ….
 Thoughts that are outrageous on Crooked Timber on Monday, are conservative talking-points by Wednesday and the conventional wisdom of the “decent” left by the following Sunday.
 Maybe I should be worried about that!

 The offensiveness of, in particular, Dalrymple’s article notwithstanding, I don’t get why anyone criticized Bertram in the first place.
-Indeed, in my semi-annual class on “genocide and mass violence” I routinely propose a typology that includes pogroms:
+Indeed, in my semi-annual class on “genocide and mass violence” I routinely propose a typology that includes pogroms:“, and that sort of thing.
+I never imagined it might have been controversial.
+Certainly, none of my students ever voiced objections.

 Now the debate over the “uniqueness” of the Holocaust?
 That’s another matter entirely…